HL7/davinci-deqm/source/pages/guidance.md

 -  Although the exact mechanisms for securing these exchanges are not specified as part of this implementation guide:

-    -  Exchanges are limited to mutually agreed upon (i.e., between the Producer and Consumer) patients list.
+    -  Exchanges are limited to mutually agreed upon (i.e., between the Producer and Consumer) patients list or population.

     -  Systems should use standard authentication and authorization approaches.
 The [SMART App Launch] and [SMART backend services] authentication/authorization approach are recommended models.